Confined Willmore energy and the Area functional: Compactness and properties of

 Let us consider a sequence of surfaces $\Si_n$ that is $C^1$-close to $\Si_n=S_1\cup C_n \cup S_2$ where $C_n$ is a cylinder or radius 1 and height $n$, while $S_1$ and $S_2$ are the two hemispheres of the standard $S^2$ translated in a way in which $\Si_n$ becomes an admissible surface.
 We can arrange:

-for some $\de>0$.
-Then $\WL(\Si)$ converges to $-\infty$ as $n$ increases if $\La>1/4$, so $\La_{\Om}\le 1/4$.\\ Being $\Om$ unbounded we cannot use the results obtained above, and it is also interesting to notice that the direct method consisting of taking a minimising sequence and proving its convergence in the sense of varifolds is no longer applicable, since in this case we apparently have no tools in order to estimate uniformly the area of the sequence. \end{example} However considering different unbounded domains $\Om$ the situation may completely change, as shown in the next example. \begin{example} Let us take:
+for some $\de>0$, where the first term is the energy of the two hemispheres and the second one is due to the cylinder.
+Then $\WL(\Si)$ converges to $-\infty$ as $n$ increases if $\La>1/4$, so $\La_{\Om}\le 1/4$.\\ Being $\Om$ unbounded we cannot use the results obtained above, and it is also interesting to notice that the direct method consisting of taking a minimizing sequence and proving its convergence in the sense of varifolds is no longer applicable, since in this case we apparently have no tools in order to uniformly estimate the area of the sequence. \end{example}

+Considering different unbounded domains $\Om$ the situation may degenerate, as shown in the next example. \begin{example} Let us take:

 In this case we will see that the problems become immediately trivial.
-Let us consider the sequence of surfaces $\Si_n$ $C^1$-close to $\si_n^1\cup \si_n^2\cup T_n$, where $\si_n^i$ are two discs of radius $n$ with centre $(0,0,0)$ or $(0,0,1)$ lying on the opposite sides of $\pa \Om$, and $T_n$ is the subset with positive Gaussian curvature of the torus given by the rotation of a circumference of radius $1/2$ at a distance $n$ from the axis $z$.
-Recalling the Willmore Conjecture, we can estimate for some $\de>0$ that:
+Let us consider the sequence of surfaces $\Si_n$ $C^1$-close to $\si_n^1\cup \si_n^2\cup T_n$, where $\si_n^i$ are two discs of radius $n$ with center $(0,0,-1)$ or $(0,0,1)$ lying on the opposite sides of $\pa \Om$, and $T_n$ is the subset with positive Gaussian curvature of the torus given by the rotation of a circumference of radius $1$ at a distance $n$ from the axis $z$.
+We can estimate for some $\de>0$ that:

 for all $\La>0$.
 So there is not a minimum for $\WL$ and the infimum of the problem is $-\infty$. \end{example}